 Step-3: Enter all the required details in the page.

 Step-4: Click on “Create” button.
 It should be saved.

-Build is a specific release of software.
+The build is a specific release of the software.

 This section clearly explains how to create a build:

 Step-1: Click on “Builds/Releases” as shown in the figure.

 Step-2: Click on “create” button.

 Step-3: Enter the details about the build as shown in below figure and click on “Create” button.